On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Introduction

-Our method of proof of the Main Theorem is by direct, exhaustive calculation: we deduce the inertial type associated to an elliptic curve over $\Q_\ell$ in terms of its reduction type.
+Our method of proof of the Main Theorem is by direct calculation: we deduce the inertial type associated to an elliptic curve over $\Q_p$ in terms of its reduction type.
 We have endeavored to streamline these calculations while still remaining comprehensive and as self-contained as possible.
+Many of our calculations are performed in the computer algebra system \textsf{Magma} \cite{Magma}; the code is available online \cite{ourcode}.

-Indeed, many of our calculations can be found in other places in the literature: for example, the $3$-adic types are already implicitly given in the proof of the modularity theorem \cite{bcdt01}, Dieulefait--Pacetti--Tsaknias~\cite{DPT} more generally identify local invariants of Galois orbits of classical newforms (relevant here for weight $k=2$).
-More recently, Coppola \cite{Cop20a,Cop20b} has studied wild Galois representations ($\ell=3$ and $e=12$; $\ell=2$ and $e=8,24$) over more general local fields, classifying the Galois representation up to isomorphism (as an abstract group) but without providing the explicit description of the underlying field.
+Indeed, many of these calculations can be found in other places in the literature: for example, the $3$-adic types are already implicitly given in the proof of the modularity theorem \cite{bcdt01}, and Dieulefait--Pacetti--Tsaknias~\cite{DPT} more generally identify local invariants of Galois orbits of classical newforms (relevant here for weight $k=2$).
+Coppola \cite{Cop20a,Cop20b} has recently studied wild Galois representations ($p=3$ and $e=12$; $p=2$ and $e=8,24$) over more general local fields, classifying the Galois representation up to isomorphism (as an abstract group) but without providing the explicit description of the underlying field.
+Finally, Barrios--Roy \cite{BR22} recently studied representations (including the inertial type) for elliptic curves with nontrivial odd torsion.

+This proof has an interesting algorithmic consequence: to compute the type of an elliptic curve $E$ over $\Q_\ell$, it suffices to run Tate's algorithm on $E$ over an explicit finite list of extensions of $\Q_\ell$, see e.g.\ Corollary~\ref{cor:algQ3}.
+For reliability, we have implemented this algorithm on over thousands of elliptic curves over $\Q$; the code is available online \cite{ourcode}.
+Dokchitser--Dokchitser also implemented algorithms for working with the Galois representations attached to elliptic curves over local fields in \textsf{Magma} \cite{Magma} by reconstructing representations from their (good) Euler factors \cite{dd-crelle} and a tame local reciprocity formula of Newton \cite{Newton12}.
+This implementation does not compute the inertia field (necessary to distinguish the types) and runs into difficulties exactly in the complicated inertial cases we consider here (e.g.\ when there are multiple faithful representations of the inertia group in dimension $2$).